fbohz/fbohz.github.io/_posts/2020-12-18-algorithms_ch1.markdown

 - Insertion Sort can be used:
   - If you only have few items, small input, and already sorted.
 - Merge Sort (**often used**)
   - O(n log n) fast b/c of divide and conquer.
-Best fast and worst case is consistend.
+Best fast and worst case is consistent.
   - If you're worried about worst case scenarios use this one.
   - If space is an issue, it can be very expensive as O(n)
 - Quick sort (**often used**):